-Investment property mortgage rates are higher than for owner-occupied loans
+Investment and rental property mortgage rates are above 'standard' rates

 How much higher are mortgage rates for investment properties?

-The answer depends on the type of investment property, your credit–worthiness, and your down payment.
+How much higher?
+Technically, the answer to that question depends on the type of investment property, your credit–worthiness, and your down payment.

-Fannie Mae and Freddie Mac set rules and fees for most mortgages today.
-Fees directly affect the final interest rate you pay.
-The higher the fees, the higher your rate above current mortgage rates.
+Fannie and Freddie set rules and fees for most mortgages today – and the fees they charge directly affect the final interest rate you pay.

-For instance, a 20–percent–down investment property loan would require a fee equal to 3.375 percent of the loan amount.
+For instance, a 20–percent–down investment property loan would require a fee equal to 3.375% of the loan amount.

 This is the same as $3,375 for each $100,000 borrowed.